HipyCas/ceebi/apps/client/README.md

-# CEEBI - Admin
+# CEEBI - Client

-> Manage everything and register attendance from any mobile phone
+> All the info about the congress in your fingertips

 # TODO